edumpda/edumpda/README.md

 ### 👋 Hi, my name is Eduardo!

-<div style="margin-bottom:8px">I am a computer student in University of Brasília (UnB) from Brazil</div>
+<div style="margin-bottom:8px">I am a undergraduate Computer Science student at the University of Brasília (UnB) from Brazil</div>

-- 🧑‍💻 I working with Data & Software Engineer focused on development products in AI at the Center for Management and Strategic Studies (CGEE)
+- 🧑‍💻 I am currently working as a Data & Software Engineer, focusing on developing AI products at the Centro de Gestão e Estudos Estratégicos (CGEE).
-- 🧰 I was researcher at UnB, monitor of the algorithms and computer programming course in my university and member of Junior Computing Company (CJR).
+- 🧰 I was previously a researcher at UnB, a teaching assistant for the Algorithms and Computer Programming course at my university, and a member of CJR, a junior computing company.
 </div>

 ---